Eco-evolutionary constraints for the endemicity of rapidly evolving viruses: Abstract

 \section{Abstract}

 Antigenic escape constitutes the main mechanism allowing rapidly evolving viruses to achieve endemicity.
-Beyond granting immune escape, empirical evidence also suggests that mutations of viruses might increase their inter-host transmissibility.
+Beyond granting immune escape, empirical evidence also suggests that mutations of viruses might increase their inter-host infectiousness.
 While both mechanisms are well-studied individually, their combined effects on viral endemicity remain to be explored.
-Here we propose a minimal eco-evolutionary framework to simulate epidemic outbreaks generated by pathogens evolving both their transmissibility and immune escape.
-Our findings uncover a very rich phenomenology arising from the complex interplay between both evolutionary pathways and the underlying contagion dynamics.
-We first show that contagions at the population level constrain the effective evolution of the virus, accelerating the increase in transmissibility in the first epidemic wave while favoring antigenic variation in the transition to the endemic phase.
-Our results also reveal that accounting for both evolutionary pathways changes the features of the viruses more prone to become endemic.
-While chances for endemicity increase with infectiousness of the wild-type variant for viruses not evolving their transmissibility, a non-monotonic behavior is observed when the latter mechanism is included, favoring less transmissible viruses and impairing those ones with intermediate infectiousness.
+Here we propose a minimal eco-evolutionary framework to simulate epidemic outbreaks generated by pathogens evolving both their infectiousness and immune escape.
+Our results reveal that the main driver of viral evolution shifts over time: from intrinsic selection for infectiousness at early stages of the outbreak to antigenic diversification in the transition to the endemic phase.
+We find that the evolution in both traits during the first epidemic wave plays a critical role in determining long-term viral persistence.
+Evolution in infectiousness enhances the endemicity of viruses, especially in viruses with lower baseline infectiousness due to the longer duration of their first epidemic wave.
+Likewise, control policies flattening epidemic curves might increase viral endemicity as a result of the greater antigenic diversity generated in the prolonged epidemic waves.
+Our results thus prove that the long-term behavior of epidemic trajectories hinges on the complex interplay between both evolutionary pathways and the underlying contagion dynamics.